 If you have a knack for picking up pieces of furniture for cheap at estate sales, yard sales, and thrift stores, why not turn that talent into a business flipping furniture?

-By restoring old furniture and selling it on Craigslist or other marketplaces online, you can make a decent amount of money.
+You can make a decent amount of money by restoring old furniture and selling it on Craigslist or other marketplaces online.

-If you’re going to be refinishing a lot of furniture, you might also want to invest in more expensive power tools to clean things up quicker.
+If you’re refinishing a lot of furniture, you might also want to invest in more expensive power tools to clean things up quicker.